kowshikthopalli/kowshikthopalli.github.io/README.md

 # kowshikthopalli.github.io
-THis is my personal page.
+This is my personal page.